 4 common types of consumer behavior that impact how people buy

-Here are four standard models and when they apply to kickstart your research.
+Here are four standard models of purchasing behavior and when they apply.

 1. Habitual buying behavior

-Customers who purchase products repeatedly (e.g., sportswear or subscriptions) can develop strong brand loyalty.
-Familiar, repeat purchases like these can become habits that turn into automatic, hard-to-break behaviors.
+Customers who purchase products repeatedly (e.g., sportswear or subscriptions) develop strong brand loyalty.
+Repeat purchases like these can become hard-to-break habits.

 Many brands aim to make their products a habit.
 That often means breaking a habit with a competitor brand or activity.

-For example, Exhale offers new customers a free first bag of coffee before they sign up for a paid subscription.
+For example, meeting scheduler Calendly offers new customers a two-week trial of its full product before they sign up for a paid subscription.

-Coffee drinkers tend to be creatures of habit.
-If Exhale can insert its beans into that habit over a trip to Starbucks, it’s likely to gain a loyal customer who will continue their subscription.
+If Calendly can insert its product into customers’ daily scheduling tasks, it’s likely to gain loyal followers who will continue their subscriptions.

 2. Variety-seeking buying behavior

-For low-involvement products (e.g., regularly purchased items like skincare or toiletries), people like experimenting with different types to see which they prefer.
-Even if they are satisfied with their usual choice, this behavior shows a desire for novelty and change.
+For low-involvement products like skincare or toiletries, people like experimenting with different types to see which they prefer.

-Beauty brands like Sephora tap into this buying behavior by offering a wide variety of the same product (e.g., several lip gloss brands), personalized recommendations based on previous purchases and new products to keep people interested.
+Beauty brands like Sephora tap into this buying behavior by offering a wide variety of the same product (e.g., several lip gloss brands), personalized recommendations for existing customers and new products to keep customer engagement high.

-While creating new products constantly isn’t as easy for B2B brands, adding customization options and bundling existing services in new combinations can tap into this buying behavior.
+Creating new products constantly isn’t as easy for B2B brands.
+Adding customization options and bundling existing services in new combinations can tap into this buying behavior.

 3. Complex buying behavior

-The buying journey for expensive purchases that happen rarely (e.g., a new smartphone) can be lengthy and complicated – especially in B2B sales.
-Over 75% of B2B buyers Gartner surveyed described purchases as “very complex or difficult”.
+The buying journey for expensive, infrequent purchases (e.g., a new smartphone) can be lengthy and complicated – especially in B2B sales.

 In these cases, companies need to convey the value of their products over the competition.
-You can achieve this with case studies and other creative content like video tutorials.
+You can achieve this with creative content like video tutorials.

 In-depth content like case studies helps potential customers learn about complex situations and how your company can solve their problems.